matratau000/Ollama-test-validate-prompts-across-multiple-models/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for more information.